Snow Day Information

 If school is called off because of bad weather, the district will notify parents and staff by phone and email.
 The official announcement will be on the district’s website, area TV stations and radio stations, and on Cleveland.com.

-Starting the 2014-2015 school year, the old style calamity days or snow days that we used for years will no longer be available.
-Instead, the state will consider hours in school instead of days in school when giving credit for a cancelled day.
+Starting the 2014-2015 school year, the old-style calamity days or snow days that we used for years will no longer be available.
+Instead, the state will consider hours in school instead of days in school when giving credit for a canceled day.
 School can be closed because of bad weather, but because PCSD students attend school more than the minimum number of hours, we should be able to handle any snow days and not have to make them up.

 A decision to close the schools is not made lightly, but sometimes because of safety concerns, it is necessary.
 Factors that are considered include information about whether or not school parking lots and sidewalks are clear and safe for both driving and walking, whether or not main roads and side streets are safe for students to walk to the bus stop or school, and whether or not the Transportation Department believes school buses can safely transport students to and from school.